 Safety checks, particularly with gas and electrics should be carried out by a professional and at regular intervals.
 Completing regular inspections provides peace of mind that everything is working as it should be, and if it isn’t, early detection significantly reduces the risk of a fire.

 The new build or renovation will be required to adequately resist the spread of a fire from the external walls and roofing of the property.
 This is required so that any neighbouring properties can remain protected from as much spread of the fire as possible.
 Considering other buildings in close proximity to the property is vital.

 Similarly to reducing the spread of a fire and considering buildings nearby, space around the property should also be taken into account.
 In the event of a fire, under the building regulations act the fire service are required to have sufficient space and access to tackle the fire safely.
 In light of this, provision of adequate access should be made during the time of construction.

 No matter what stage of your build you are at, we’re there to support and guide you through the process.
 At PC Certificates, we have a specialist & dedicated team with expert knowledge to serve each project and guide you through proceedings.
 Get in touch with us for a free quotation and find out more about how we can help.

-We have helped hundreds of people achieve certification.
+We have helped thousands of people achieve certification.

 Whether you have one or multiple properties, have not yet commenced construction, are part way through construction or have completed your project, we can help.